 Brookstone was founded with a classified ad in Popular Science and a mail-order catalog in 1965 by Pierre de Beaumont and his wife Mary.
 Brookstone’s first retail store, where patrons were encouraged to handle hard-to-find products, opened in Peterborough, New Hampshire, in 1973.
 The interactive shopping environment was a hit with consumers, leading Brookstone to expand its retail business.
 According to a New York Times article, Brookstone’s best-selling items in 1977 were a jar opener for $2.25 and its “For Man or Beast” Bag Balm, a hand cream originally intended to be used on cows’ udders.
-There are now more than 300 Brookstone stores throughout the United States.
+There are now about 300 Brookstone stores throughout the United States.

 8. Crate and Barrel

 After returning from their honeymoon in Europe, Gordon and Carole Segal were inspired to open a store that offered affordable, contemporary housewares.
 The result was Crate and Barrel.
-The Segals opened their first store in an abandoned elevator factory on Chicago’s Wells Street in 1962 and stocked it with product directly from European factories.
+The Segals opened their first store in an old elevator factory on Chicago’s Wells Street in 1962 and stocked it with product directly from European factories.
 To save money, the Segals used the shipping crates as shelves and filled empty barrels with other merchandise, giving the store its name.
 The first Crate and Barrel catalog was printed in 1967.

 9. Eddie Bauer